 Pediatric Sleep Specialist

 Is Your Child Suffering from Pediatric Sleep Breathing Disorder?
 Our Experienced Doctors Can Help!
-At Koala® Center for Sleep & TMJ Disorders, We Can Help Identify the Root of the Problem & Provide Comprehensive Treatment Plans for Children As Young As Two Years Old.
+At Koala® Center for Sleep and TMJ Disorders & TMJ Disorders, We Can Help Identify the Root of the Problem & Provide Comprehensive Treatment Plans for Children As Young As Two Years Old.
 Please Call Us at (855) 977-0400 to Schedule a Consultation.

-At Koala® Center for Sleep & TMJ Disorders, we know how important it is for you as a parent to provide the support and care your child needs to thrive.
+At Koala® Center for Sleep and TMJ Disorders & TMJ Disorders, we know how important it is for you as a parent to provide the support and care your child needs to thrive.
 When your child suffers from a sleep disorder and they miss out on the high-quality rest they need, it can negatively impact their daily life, their education, relationships, and overall well-being.
 We are proud to help children as young as 2 years of age overcome their sleep disorders, so they can wake each day ready to learn, play, and enjoy a healthy life.

 What are the most common pediatric sleep issues?